Follow these simple instructions for trapping community cats for spay/neuter.

 - For your safety, never attempt to touch or pick up a feral cat for any reason.

 - Check the weather forecast.
-Trapping in high winds or rain, you will have limited success and the cat will be subjected to the elements.
+We do not advise trapping in high winds or rain because you’ll have limited success and the cat will be subjected to the elements.

-- Withhold food for 12-24 hours before trapping so the cats are hungry.
-They will be more likely to enter the traps for the bait.
+- Withhold food for 12-24 hours before trapping.
+The cats will be more likely to enter the traps for the bait if they’re hungry.